Hallie Quinn Brown: Biography

-Career and Service
+Career and service

 Educator

-Realizing that a great field of labor lay in the South, Brown, with true missionary' spirit, left her pleasant home and friends to devote herself to the noble work she had chosen.
-Her first school was on a plantation in South Carolina, where she endured the rough life as best she could, and taught a large number of children from neighboring plantations.
-She also taught a class of aged people, who were then able to read the Bible.
-She next took charge of a school on Sonora Plantation, in Mississippi, the people much hindered by the use of tobacco and whisky.
-Her plantation school had no windows, but it was well ventilated and the rain beat in fiercely.
-Not being successful in getting the authorities to fix the building, she secured the willing service of two of her larger students.
-She mounted one mule, and the two boys another, and thus they rode to the gin mill.
-They got cotton seed, returned, mixed it with earth, which formed a plastic mortar, and with her own hands she pasted up the holes.
+Her first school was on a plantation in South Carolina, where she endured the rough life as best she could and taught many children from neighboring plantations.
+She also taught a class of aged people who were then able to read the Bible.
+She next took charge of a school on Sonora Plantation in Mississippi, the people much hindered by the use of tobacco and whisky.
+Her plantation school had no windows but was well-ventilated, and the rain beat in fiercely.
+Not successfully getting the authorities to fix the building, she secured the willing service of two of her larger students.
+She mounted one mule and the two boys another, and thus they rode to the gin mill.
+They got cotton seed, returned, mixed it with earth, which formed a plastic mortar, and with her own hands, she pasted up the holes.

-Her fame as instructor spread and her services were secured as teacher at Yazoo City.
-On account of the unsettled state of affairs in 1874–5, she was compelled to return North.
-Thus the South lost one of its most valuable missionaries.
+Her fame as an instructor spread and her services were secured as a teacher at Yazoo City.
+Because of the unsettled state of affairs in 1874–5, she was compelled to return North.
 Brown then taught in Dayton, Ohio, for four years.
 Owing to ill health, she gave up teaching.
 She was persuaded to travel for her alma mater, Wilberforce, and started on a lecturing tour, concluding at Hampton School, Virginia.
 After taking a course in elocution at this place, she traveled again, having much greater success, and received favorable criticism from the press.

 She was dean of Allen University in Columbia, South Carolina, from 1885 to 1887 and principal of Tuskegee Institute in Alabama during 1892–93 under Booker T. Washington.
-She became a professor at Wilberforce in 1893, and was a frequent lecturer on African American issues and the temperance movement, speaking at the international Woman's Christian Temperance Union conference in London in 1895 and representing the United States at the International Congress of Women in London in 1899.
+She became a professor at Wilberforce in 1893.
+She was a frequent lecturer on African American issues and the temperance movement, speaking at the international Woman's Christian Temperance Union conference in London in 1895 and representing the United States at the International Congress of Women in London in 1899.
 She also performed in front of Queen Victoria in 1897.

 In 1896, she held a meeting in Edinburgh and gave an interview with a correspondent of The Edinburgh Evening News.
 The correspondent wrote: